-How To: Add Calculating Expression in MS Word 2007
+How to Add Calculating Expression in MS Word 2007

-Step 1: Calculating Expression in MS Word
+Calculating Expression in MS Word

 Word isn't a spreadsheet (obviously), but you can add a toolbar button that allows you to quickly calculate values based on numbers in a selection.
 For instance, you could highlight text such as 1215+3 and quickly calculate that the answer is 183.